Countryside Code Etiquette: The Essential Guide

 What do I need?

 Being appropriately dressed is vital to ensure safety on treks.
 Head protection should always be worn, as should high visibility clothing when necessary.
 Stay safe by avoiding loose clothing and keeping warm and dry in the colder months.
 A jacket like the Lady Dalness Jacket with CTX is specially designed to protect you from the elements.
-For treks that may involve kicked up mud, a machine washable jacket is a practical choice.
+For treks that may involve kicked up mud, a machine washable jacket like one of the options from Rodd & Gunn is a practical choice, and we’d also recommend a hand-knitted hat from a brand like Barts.
+A good pair of riding boots is another essential when horse riding and Ariat riding boots are the very best.

 What are my rights?